crystal-dataop/crystal/README.md

 # Crystal Data OP library

-Crystal is a data operation library.
+Crystal is a data storage and analysis library.

 Build & test: